In re Petition for Naturalization of Horst Nemetz: Appeals case

-Nemetz took the appeals case to a higher court, The Court of Appeals for the Fourth Circuit, who looked at the case logically by setting aside the possible Sodomy, which was still illegal in Virginia at the time.
-The previous court felt that even the possibility of Sodomy occurring proved that Nemetz wasn't of good character.
+Nemetz took the appeals case to a higher court, The Court of Appeals for the Fourth Circuit, who looked at the case logically by setting aside the possible sodomy, which was still illegal in Virginia at the time.
+The previous court felt that even the possibility of sodomy occurring proved that Nemetz wasn't of good character.
 Nemetz proved that any interaction between himself and his roommate happened in the privacy of their own home and was not a threat to the public.
-Their conclusion was that since Sodomy was not illegal unanimously across the country there was nothing to hold Nemetz back from achieving naturalization.
-The reasoning for this was that naturalization requires national law therefore federal law must be used for the case.
+Their conclusion was that naturalization requires national law therefore federal law must be used for the case.
+Since sodomy was not illegal across the country or under federal law, there was nothing to hold Nemetz back from naturalization.